Founded in 2009 by Cynthia Morgan-D’Atrio, Ph.D., the mission of the Thoroughbred Retirement Network of Louisiana is:

-1) To offer the owners, breeders and trainers of Thoroughbred racehorses a full service retraining, retirement and respite facility so that these horses may be retrained and/or rehomed without the risk of being raced again or used for inhumane purposes.
+1) To offer owners, breeders and trainers of Thoroughbred racehorses a retraining, retirement and respite facility.

 2) To rescue Thoroughbreds who have been neglected, harmed, abused or who are at risk of going to slaughter.

-3) To educate the public as well as those in the racing industry about the responsibilities of owning Thoroughbreds, ways in which owners, breeders and trainers can enhance the likelihood that their Thoroughbreds will retire successfully and purposefully, and to teach others about about retraining ex-racers.
+3) To educate the public and those in the racing industry about ways to retire their horses successfully and to teach others about retraining ex-racers.

 Director of TRNL

 Operations at the Thoroughbred Retirement Network of Louisiana are overseen by Cindy Morgan-D'Atrio, a graduate (and valedictorian) of Meredith Manor International Equestrian Institute and well-rounded and skilled horsewoman.
 She has studied dressage extensively under a number of prominent trainers including the late Bodo Hangen (member of the German National Dressage Team) and Sybille Viegel (also from Germany).
 Cindy began riding racehorses at the Fairgrounds Racecourse in New Orleans at the age of 14 and rescued her first Thoroughbred at age 15.
 From there, she rode hunters and jumpers, campaigned American Saddlebreds, Arabians and most frequently, Morgans in multiple disciplines, including driving.
 She has also shown draft horses in hand and in harness.
 Her first love, however, has always been dressage.